Transfer Process FAQs

 - In what order are transfers processed?

 - Priority transfers to non-frozen schools are processed first.
-Priority transfers can be submitted until the end of the day Feb.
-19, 2021.
+Priority transfers can be submitted between Jan.
+9–Feb.
+7, 2023.

 - After priority transfers are processed, principals of non-frozen schools are asked how many spaces they have at each grade available for transfers.
 A lottery is run for general transfers.
 If there are more requests than spaces, a waitlist will be generated.